dotnet/csharplang/proposals/data-classes.md

 ## Proposal

 To resolve many of these issues, I propose a new modifier for classes and structs: `data`.
-`data` classes or structs are meant to satisfy the goals listed above by doing the following things:
+Since this proposal focuses on unorderd, *named* data, I'll refer to this feature as *nominal records*, in contrast to the existing [records proposal](https://github.com/dotnet/csharplang/blob/master/proposals/records.md), which I'll refer to as *positional records*.
+Nominal records are meant to satisfy the goals listed above by doing the following things:

 1. Automatically generating `Equals`, `GetHashCode`, `ToString`, `==`, `!=`, and `IEquatable<T>`
    based on the member data of the type.
 1. Allow object initializers to also initialize readonly members.

-Data classes or structs represent unordered, *named* data, like the simple `LoginResource` class that people write today.

 The LoginResource class now could be defined as